celluloid/celluloid/README.md

 parallelism when executing Ruby code, whereas MRI/YARV is constrained by a global interpreter lock (GIL) and can only execute one thread at a time.

-Celluloid requires Ruby 1.9 mode on all interpreters.
+Celluloid requires Ruby 1.9 mode or higher on all interpreters.

 Additional Reading
 ------------------